mparno/fenics-web/source/applications/index.rst

    This page is awaiting submission of content (picture + a short text as above) for all FEniCS Apps.
 Application maintainers, please submit the missing information for your application.
-List of applications that we might want to include on this page: GenFoo, PUM Compiler, PUM solver, rheagen, TriTetMesh.
+List of applications that we might want to include on this page: PUM Compiler, PUM solver, rheagen, TriTetMesh.